-.1 subsea pipelines constructed in accordance with the Register rules and under supervision of the Register, are assigned a class notation with the character of classification $SP \bigotimes$ ;

-.2 subsea pipelines constructed in accordance with the rules and under supervision of the supervisory body recognized by the Register are assigned a class notation with the character of classification $SP \bigstar$ ;

-.3 subsea pipelines constructed without supervision of the supervisory body recognized by the Register are assigned a class notation with the character of classification $SP \bigstar$ .
+- .1 subsea pipelines constructed in accordance with the Register rules and under technical supervision of the Register, are assigned a class notation with the character of classification SP⊕; - .2 subsea pipelines constructed in accordance with the rules and under supervision of a classification body or national supervisory body recognized by the Register are assigned a class notation with the character of classification SP★; - .3 subsea pipelines constructed without supervision of the classification body or national supervisory body recognized by the Register are assigned a class notation with the character of classification SP★. - 1.3.3 One of additional distinguishing marks: - L1, L2, L3, G1, G2 and G3 assigned to steel subsea pipelines in accordance with Table 1.3.3;

-1.3.3 One of additional distinguishing marks: L1, L2, L3, G1, G2, G3 assigned in accordance with Table 1.3.3 shall be added to the character of classification.
+FP for subsea pipelines made of flexible pipes shall be added to the character of classification.

+Table 1.3.3 Additional distinguishing marks of steel subsea pipeline geographical area;

-Automat distinguishing marks of subsca pipennes Type of transported medium Degree of operational reliability (reliability level) Liquids and two-phase flows - L Gas - G High operational reliability L1 G1 Transportation of aggressive media L2 G2 Seismically active regions and ice resistant risers L3 G3 geographical area;
+Type of transported medium

+Degree of operational reliability (reliability level) Liquids and two-phase flows - L Gas - G

+High operational reliability L1 G1

+Transportation of aggressive media L2 G2

+Seismically active regions and ice resistant risers L3 G3